coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 ## Project Initialization

-After installation, we can initialize HardHat by executing the `npx hardhat` command:
+After installation, we can initialize Hardhat by executing the `npx hardhat` command:

 ```javascript
 $ npx hardhat